benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 - **11:30**: [group work session 2](#group-work-session-2) (assessment criteria)
 - **12:00**: present your assessment criteria to the workshop
 - **12:15**: wrap-up

+## Group formation {#group-formation}

+### Find your stickers

+For this workshop it's important that each group has representatives from each facet of the c/c/c triad.
+Look under your chair to find three stickers:

+TODO photo

+- the **red** sticker is the _code_ sticker---if you consider yourself a _code_
+  person

+- the **blue** sticker is the _creativity_ sticker---if you consider yourself a _creativity_ person

+- the **green** sticker is the _culture_ sticker---if you consider yourself a _culture_ person

+{:.hl-para}

+You can choose to have 0, 1, 2 or 3 stickers---it's up to you.
+And if you think that this whole "reducing one's identity in such a multifaceted problem space down to just a few stickers" thing is total bollocks, then just go with it for now---you can be your group's enfant terrible 😉

+### Find your team-mates

+Once you've attached your stickers prominently to your forehead (or wherever you decided to wear them) then you need to find three team-mates (so that there are groups of size four total) for this workshop.

+The one requirement each group must have _all_ of the stickers between them.
+So, as you mill about finding team-mates, ask one another

+1. why you chose to identify with the particular stickers you chose
+2. which sticker was the hardest to decide on, and why

+Once you've found a team, assemble at one of the tables and await further instructions.

 ## Session 1: writing an assessment spec {#group-work-session-1}